What is Center Across Selection in Excel?

 In Excel, “Center Across Selection” is a built-in feature that allows the centering of text in a cell across multiple columns.

-The presentability of a financial model can be improved by centering text across multiple columns.
+The overall presentability of a financial model can be improved by centering text across multiple columns.

 However, it is important to ensure that the formatting does not reduce a model’s structural integrity or make the navigation of the spreadsheet more cumbersome, which is a primary reason to avoid merging cells.

 Therefore, it is a best practice to use the “Center Across Selection” feature in Excel, rather than merging cells.

 In addition to maintaining a model’s flexibility—unlike merging cells—the center across selection feature can also remove the need to manually adjust the width of a column to fit the text.

 The steps to use the center across selection feature in Excel are as follows: